 Irish Wolfhounds are one of the oldest existing breeds, having left their footprints in the history of royalty and heroics.
 I saw a striking similarity to this in the classic style of building steel bicycles with a flame.

 My second gentle giant was Katie.
 True to Wolfhound nature, she was gentle and sweet, but also had a casual liveliness about her which made her seem youthful most of her life.
-Duncan and Katie both surpassed the breed’s life expectancy by a margin, living 9 and 12 years respectively.
+Duncan and Katie both surpassed the breed’s life expectancy, living 9 and 12 years respectively.

 The Wolfhound Cycles logo was inspired by a vintage painting by Phillip Reinagle, circa 1804.
 The stance of the dog seems to speak for itself, depicting size, strength, and prowess.